This timeline gives a chronological listing of the main events in English History for the years 900 – 909

 This battle was fought between King Edward and Aethelwold and the Vikings.
 The exact location is unknown but is thought to be in East Anglia.
 Although Edward was defeated, during the battle Aethelwold and Eohric, Viking King of East Anglia were killed leaving Edward’s place as King secure.

-Aethelflaed and her husband Aethelred of Mercia fortified the town of Chester.
-This gave them control of the lower Dee and also a fortified, protected Burh to use as base from which to harry the Northumbrian Danes.
+and her husband Aethelred of Mercia fortified the town of Chester.
+This gave them control of the lower Dee and also a fortified, protected burh to use as base from which to harry the Northumbrian Danes.

 King Edward’s forces made a number of successful raids into Northumbria.